 Would I stay here again?
 Yes.
 Now that I know where it is.

-However, I am still in the search for a house in Provence, especially in the Luberon region, that might be closer to town, in my price range.
+However, I am still in search of a vacation rental in Provence, in the Luberon region, that might be closer to town, in my price range.
 Maybe one day.

 La Bastide des Chênes near Gordes